cabloy/cabloy/docs/en/source/_posts/tutorial.md

 #### Backend Database Transaction

 EggBorn.js offers a more convenient database transaction processing.
-You just need to configure the transaction parameter in the backend api route.
+You just need to configure the `transaction` middleware in the backend api route.
 Service uses `ctx.db` to operate database.
 If the `controller caller` calls the `controller callee` through `ctx.performAction`, the database transaction status is as follow:

 | Controller Caller Config | Controller Callee Config | Controller Callee Status |